“Understand Onion Growth Stages: Tips for Better Harvests”

 Introduction of Onion Growth Stages

-Onions have four growth stages: seed germination, seedling, vegetative growth, bulb formation, and maturation.
-The seed absorbs water and swells during germination, breaking through the seed coat.
-In the seedling stage, the onion plant grows leaves and a stem, with the first bulb forming below the soil.
+In vegetative growth, the onion plant grows leaves and a stem, with the first bulb forming below the soil.
 As the bulb grows, it pushes through the soil and matures into a fully formed onion.
 The onion is ready to harvest when the outer layers of the bulb are dry and the stem has withered.

 Onion germination